-For most white people growing up in the United States, "whiteness" has been invisible.
-Because most of us have operated in segregated social contexts where white culture is the norm, white people often fail to understand the kinds of racial injustices that people of color face on a regular basis.
-For this reason, many white people find it difficult to respectfully engage in informed conversations about race.
-We often haven't had the opportunity to develop the basic racial awareness skills to effectively navigate interracial encounters and relationships without inadvertently perpetuating harmful patterns and power dynamics.
+For most white people who grew up in the United States, experiences of racial and ethnic oppression have remained largely invisible.
+Because we operate in largely segregated social contexts where white culture is perceived as the norm, white people often lack a basic understanding of the kinds of racial injustices that people of color face on a regular basis.
+For this reason, many well-meaning white people find it difficult to respectfully engage in informed conversations about race.
+We often haven't had the opportunity to develop basic racial self- awareness skills to effectively navigate interracial encounters and relationships, without inadvertently perpetuating harmful beliefs, patterns, and power dynamics.
 It can also be challenging to learn how to receive feedback from a place of love, without moving into postures of defensiveness.
 This course/book study is designed to offer white people "eyes to see" some of the patterns and assumptions we have unconsciously inherited, so that we might be able to heed the call to accountability, and engage more productively in antiracism work.
-Drawing on Robin D'Angelo's White Fragility, Philip Deloria's Playing Indian, historical documents from throughout American history, and the work of antiracism scholars like Ibram Kendi and Iris Marion Young, this study offers white people a chance to "do the work" of educating themselves on how we got here, and learning how to move from a place of defensiveness, guilt, and grief to a posture of solidarity, witness, and allyship.
+Drawing on Robin D'Angelo's White Fragility, Philip Deloria's Playing Indian, historical documents from throughout American history, and the work of antiracism scholars like Ibram Kendi and Iris Marion Young, this study offers white people a chance to "do the work" of educating themselves on how we got here, and how to move from a place of defensiveness, guilt, and grief to postures of solidarity, witness, and allyship.

 Servant Leadership & Social Activism